NehalSalunke/Get-country-by-Currency-code/README.md

 - Displays country names, flags, and capitals based on the entered currency code.
 - Provides a seamless user experience with client-side functionality.

-# steps to configure projecy locally:
+# steps to configure project locally:

 step 1-
 - create a file on your local system